scottgallant/seinfeld-calendar/README.md

 ![screenshot](https://scottgallant.net/media/seinfeld-calendar.png)

-The [Seinfeld Strategy](https://jamesclear.com/stop-procrastinating-seinfeld-strategy) is used when your trying to build a daily habit (for Jerry Seinfeld, that was writing).
+The [Seinfeld Strategy](https://jamesclear.com/stop-procrastinating-seinfeld-strategy) is used when trying to build a daily habit (for Jerry Seinfeld, that was writing).
 You just mark a big X on a calendar each day you do your activity.
+This is a simple Next.js calendar that loops through a JSON file containing dates and descriptions then renders those to the calendar.

-Read my full post on this [here](https://scottgallant.net/posts/seinfeld-calendar/).
+Read my full post [here](https://scottgallant.net/posts/seinfeld-calendar/).

 ## Getting Started